This soup is liquid comfort–warm, creamy, and oh-so cheesy. No, it’s not exactly healthy, but neither are any other good things in life.

 - 1 T brown sugar (optional)

-Combine all the marinade ingredients together in a one-gallon plastic bag.
-Slice the chicken breasts lengthwise to create fillets that are no more than 3/4 in. thick, and add them to the bag.
-Jostle the chicken around in the bag to coat all surfaces.
-Remove as much air as possible from the bag.
+Combine all the marinade ingredients in a blender and puree.
+Slice the chicken breasts lengthwise to create fillets that are no more than 3/4 in. thick, and add them to a dish or Ziploc bag.
+Pour the marinade over the chicken, and jostle the chicken around in the bag to coat all surfaces.
+Remove as much air as possible from the bag (if using).
 Refrigerate for 1-4 days.

 To cook, heat a skillet and a tablespoon or two of canola oil to medium-high heat.
 Remove the chicken from the marinade and shake off any excess.
 Cook for approximately 5 minutes per side or until the chicken develops a light brown crust.
 Slice across the grain in 1/4 in. wide strips, and serve with tortillas, grilled peppers and onions, and sour cream.